Annals of Neurology

 Submission requirements for the Annals of Neurology are in accordance with the ICMJE Uniform Requirements.
 Please review the following document prior to submission of your manuscript: http://www.icmje.org/urm_full.pdf

-(1) type of submission (Research Article, Brief Communication, etc.), the corresponding author complete with a mailing address, telephone and fax numbers, and an e-mail address; (2) a statement certifying that all coauthors have seen and agree with the contents of the manuscript, that the ICMJE requirements for authorship have been met (please see http://icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html), and that each author believes that the manuscript represents honest work; (3) certify that the submission (aside from an abstract) is not under review at any other publication; (4) a full statement about all submissions and previous reports that might be regarded as redundant publication of the same or very similar work (any such work should be referred to specifically and referenced in the new paper; copies of such material should be emailed to the Managing Editor after the manuscript is submitted); (5) a statement of financial or other relationships that might lead to a perceived conflict of interest.
+Cover letter: At minimum, please include all of the following elements in your cover letter to the editors: 1) type of submission (Research Article, Brief Communication, etc.), the corresponding author complete with a mailing address, telephone and fax numbers, and an e-mail address, 2) a statement certifying that all coauthors have reviewed and approve the contents of the manuscript, that the Annals of Neurology (77:187, 2015) requirements for authorship have been met,, 3) certify that the submission (aside from an abstract) is not under review at any other publication,4) a full statement about all submissions and previous reports that might be regarded as overlapping with the current work (any such work should be referred to specifically and referenced in the new paper), 5) a statement of financial or other relationships that might lead to a perceived conflict of interest

-Titles should be short, specific, and clear.
-They should not exceed 80 characters (including spaces).
+Title: Titles should be short, specific, and clear.
 Do not use abbreviations in the title.

 All author names should include first name, middle initial (if provided), last name, and degrees.
-Marry authors to affiliations using superscript numbers.
+Author affiliations should be indicated by using superscript numbers.
 Affiliations are specific to the department level: two authors at one institution but in different departments have separate listings; two authors in the same department will have one affiliation.
-Statements of equal authorship contribution will be included.
-At least one person’s name must precede a group-attributed authorship (e.g. “Tom Jones for the Meningitis Study Group”).
+Statements of equal authorship contribution may be included.
+At least one person’s name must precede a Group-attributed authorship (e.g. “Robert R. Jones for the Meningitis Study Group”).

 A paragraph should be included at the end of the manuscript, indicating the contribution of each author to the study.